-The City of Moore does not have a Public Housing Authority.
+The City of Moore does not have any public housing.

 CR-35 - Other Actions 91.220(j)-(k); 91.320(i)-(j)

 Actions taken to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment.
 91.220 (j); 91.320 (i)